elystanz/README-generator/README.md

 This is a README generator that operates through the command line, asking questions to develop a README for your project without hassle!

 ## Installation
 This code requires the use of node modules.
-To install, run `npm i` or `npm install` to install node modules.
+To install, run `npm i` or `npm install`

 ## Contributing
 Make a pull request if you'd like to add something, or have any ideas on how to improve this application.